 You can watch a short, introductory video on claiming PIP for Long Covid.
 Please share it with anyone you think may be affected.

 Whenever a claim for PIP is assessed the DWP decide which condition, where there is more than one, is the claimant’s main disabling condition.
 It is that condition which is recorded in the stats as the grounds of the claim.
 Secondary conditions are not recorded.

-The DWP began recording claims where Long Covid was the main disabling condition from March 2021.
+The DWP began recording claims for PIP for Long Covid from March 2021.
 Before that cases were just recorded according to the main symptom, such as fatigue or respiratory illness.

-Between March and July, the DWP say there have been just 143 claims for PIP based on Long Covid, an average of fewer than one a day.
+Between March and July, the DWP say there have been just 143 claims for PIP for Long Covid, an average of fewer than one a day.

 (Please note, the DWP say: Statistical disclosure control has been applied to this table to avoid the release of confidential data.
 Totals may not sum due to the disclosure control applied).

 - April 27 claims

 - June 31 claims